Exploring Brazil Mega City: My First Time in São Paulo 🇧🇷

 What foods should I try in São Paulo?

-Don’t miss Brazilian staples like pão de queijo (cheese bread), tapioca pancakes, and traditional dishes with rice, beans, and farofa.
-São Paulo’s diverse population means you can also enjoy authentic Japanese cuisine in Liberdade and international flavors throughout the city.
+Don’t miss Brazilian foods like pão de queijo (cheese bread), tapioca pancakes, and main dishes with rice, beans, and farofa.
+People from many places live in São Paulo, so you can also try real Japanese food in Liberdade.
+You will also find foods from many other countries all over the city.

 When is the best time to visit Avenida Paulista?